World War II in Yugoslavia: Occupation forces

 The most numerous local force, apart from the four second-line German Wehrmacht infantry divisions assigned to occupation duties, was the Croatian Home Guard (Hrvatsko domobranstvo) founded in April 1941, a few days after the founding of the NDH.
 The force was formed with the authorisation of German authorities.
 The task of the new Croatian armed forces was to defend the new state against both foreign and domestic enemies.
 The Croatian Home Guard was originally limited to 16 infantry battalions and 2 cavalry squadrons – 16,000 men in total.
 The original 16 battalions were soon enlarged to 15 infantry regiments of two battalions each between May and June 1941, organised into five divisional commands, some 55,000 enlisted men.
 Support units included 35 light tanks supplied by Italy, 10 artillery battalions (equipped with captured Royal Yugoslav Army weapons of Czech origin), a cavalry regiment in Zagreb and an independent cavalry battalion at Sarajevo.
 Two independent motorized infantry battalions were based at Zagreb and Sarajevo respectively.
 Several regiments of Ustaše militia were also formed at this time, which operated under a separate command structure to, and independently from, the Croatian Home Guard, until late 1944.
 The Home Guard crushed the Serb revolt in Eastern Herzegovina in June 1941, and in July they fought in Eastern and Western Bosnia.
 They fought in Eastern Herzegovina again, when Croatian-Dalmatian and Slavonian battalions reinforced local units.

 The Italian High Command assigned 24 divisions and three coastal brigades to occupation duties in Yugoslavia from 1941.
 These units were located from Slovenia, Croatia and Dalmatia through to Montenegro and Kosovo.

-From 1931 to 1939, the Soviet Union had prepared communists for a guerrilla war in Yugoslavia.
-On the eve of the war, hundreds of future prominent Yugoslav communist leaders completed special "partisan courses" organised by the Soviet military intelligence in the Soviet Union and Spain.